Chewa language: Vowels

-Chewa has five vowel sounds: a, ɛ, i, ɔ, u; these are written a, e, i, o, u.
-Long or double vowels are sometimes found, e.g. áákúlu 'big' (class 2), kufúula 'to shout'.
+Chewa has five short vowel sounds: a, ɛ, i, ɔ, u; these are written a, e, i, o, u.
+Long vowels are sometimes found, e.g. áákúlu 'big' (class 2), kufúula 'to shout'.
 When a word comes at the end of a phrase, its penultimate vowel tends to be lengthened, except for non-Chewa names and words, such as Muthárika or ófesi, in which the penultimate vowel always remains short.
-The added 'u' or 'i' in borrowed words such as láputopu 'laptop' or íntaneti 'internet' tends to be silent or barely pronounced.
+The added 'u' or 'i' in borrowed words such as láputopu 'laptop' or íntaneti 'internet' tends to be very short.

+Vowels are generally lengthened in the penultimate syllable of a prosodic phrase.

 Consonants

-Chewa consonants can be plain (i.e. followed by a vowel), labialised (i.e. followed by w), or palatalised (i.e. followed by or combined with y):
+Chewa consonants can be simple (directly preceding a vowel) or may be followed by w or y: